intersystems-community/WebDAV/README.md

 # Linux file configuration

+Test: `w ##class(%File).Exists("/path/to/файл.txt")` should return 0 if file does not exist and contains non-latin characters.
-Set System call I/O table to UTF8.
+If presence of non-latin character in a filename causes %File:Exists to always return 1, set System call I/O table to UTF8.
 To do that, execute in a terminal:

 ```
 %SYS>d ^NLS